Eve00000/mixxxwebsite/content/news/2025-08-04-gsoc-2025-report-armaan-chowfin.md

 #### Audio Engineering Keywords
 **Time and Frequency Domain:**
+**Impulse Response:**

 #### Introduction
 Mixxx uses the `SoundTouch` and `RubberBand` time-stretching libraries for resampling during a keyLock operation.
 However, these libraries are unsuitable for scratching due to the fast changing tempo and pitch.
 Currently a faster, handcrafted linear interpolation algorithm is used - but there have been reports of suboptimal audio quality.

-Digital Signal Processing (DSP) theory tells us that linear interpolation is not ideal, and that a sinc-based resampler will always return interpolated values identical to the original analog signal, under certain constraints.
+Digital Signal Processing (DSP) theory tells us that linear interpolation is not ideal, and that a sinc-based resampler will always return interpolated values identical to the original analog signal, under certain theoretical constraints.
 However, practical implementations of sinc resampling are computationally heavy and generally unsuitable for low-latency realtime software such as Mixxx.
 Therefore,

 * One objective of this GSoC project was to explore the feasibility of using sinc interpolation for scratching.
 To this end, the `libsamplerate` and `libzita` resample latencies were evaluated.
 * Another focus was to investigate and improve the performance of the current linear resampler.
 Here, we observed that the `libsamplerate` linear interpolator outperformed our own, *reducing per-buffer resample latency from 20µs to 10µs.*

 #### Theoretical Foundations
-Much of the work during GSOC involved integrating external C and C++ libraries into Mixxx.
-However, understanding the interpolation algorithms requires an overview of some foundational ideas in DSP - provided below.
+Although of the work during GSOC involved integrating external C and C++ libraries into Mixxx, understanding the interpolation algorithms requires an overview of some foundational ideas in DSP.
+By the end of this section, I hope to provide a satisfactory answer to why sinc interpolation provides higher quality resampling.

 ##### Analog-to-Digital and Digital-to-Analog
 <div style="border: 1px solid white; padding: 16px; margin-bottom: 24px; border-radius: 6px; line-height: 1.6;">
   <strong>Summary:</strong>
   <ul style="margin-top: 8px; margin-bottom: 0; padding-left: 16px;">
     <li>Every digital signal has a time-domain representation (sample sequence) and frequency-domain representation (replicated spectrum).
-    <li>ADC performs periodic sampling by multiplying the analog input signal with a unit impulse train.
-    <li>DAC performs signal reconstruction by applying an analog Low-Pass Filter to the sample sequence.</li>
-    <li>DAC signal reconstruction will be perfect if the original analog signal was Low-Pass filtered to below Nyquist Frequency before ADC sampling.
     <li>Filters implemented in hardware are called analog filters, those implemented in software are called digital filters.
+    <li>In theory, ADC performs periodic sampling by multiplying an analog input signal with a unit impulse train.
+    <li>In theory, DAC performs signal reconstruction by applying an analog Low-Pass Filter to the sample sequence.
+This is implemented via a continuous-time convolution</li>
+    <li>In theory, DAC signal reconstruction will be perfect if the original analog signal was Low-Pass filtered to below Nyquist Frequency before ADC sampling.
   </ul>
 </div>